To become a supplier to government, you need to know what opportunities are available and how to engage with government buyers

 Many buyers publish their forecast opportunities for the year ahead in an Annual Procurement Plan.
 We consolidate these into a list and publish it.

-The Principles of Government Procurement, the Government Rules of Sourcing and good practice guidance provide a framework to help agencies achieve better procurement outcomes.
+The Principles of Government Procurement, the Government Procurement Rules and good practice guidance provide a framework to help agencies achieve better procurement outcomes.

 Government agencies approach the market on an on-going basis.
 There are lots of different ways buyers might approach suppliers, including: